autoloadnextpost/auto-load-next-post/readme.txt

 See [documentation](https://github.com/seb86/Auto-Load-Next-Post/wiki) for more information.

+== Frequently Asked Questions ==

+= Q.1 How do I enable theme support for the plugin? =

+A.1 Simple add this to your functions.php file. ```add_theme_support('auto-load-next-post');```

+= Q.2 Can I override the default template file? =

+A.2 Yes you can.
+Simply create a new folder in your theme like so, ```your-theme/auto-load-next-post/``` and copy the template file 'content-partial.php' into that new folder.
+Now you can modify it and the plugin will load that file instead.

+= Q.3 Is it compatible with the JetPack plugin? =

+A.3 I am working on it! :)

 == Screenshots ==
 1. Admin Settings Page
 2. Theme Support Admin Notification

 == Changelog ==

+= 1.4.1 : 13th June 2015 =
+* Added many action hooks in template file 'content-partial.php' - See documentation for a list of hooks.

 = 1.3.2 : 20th May 2015 =
 * Added more theme support with compatible theme template file which can be overrided.